Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 So the first step is to determine how much you can afford to spend on the online tool or software you want to buy, month-to-month or yearly.
 It might be that you can afford to pay monthly for a service to try it out for a while, but note that yearly plans tend to be cheaper in the long run compared to monthly plans.

-Doing this can make the list of software available to you much smaller in some cases, giving you back more time to research the ones you can afford to buy.
+Doing this can reduce the list of software available to you in some cases, giving you more time to research the ones you can afford to buy.

 What features or functionality does the software have?

-Once you’ve narrowed down your list of software to compare, it’s time to look at the software’s features.
+Once you’ve narrowed down your list of software to compare, it’s time to look at its features.

 Hopefully, you have either written down a list of needed features or have a good idea of what you need the software to do.